 From luncheons to small business seminars, there are countless ways to get involved with the Chamber.

-Members take advantage of effective networking at monthly networking functions including NetWORK Lunch and Business After Hours.
+Members take advantage of effective networking at monthly functions including NetWORK Lunch and Business After Hours.
 In addition, we have the Women in Business Committee, which meets the second Tuesday of the month and focuses on areas of interest for women.
-The Small Business Committee, which started in 2014, hosts a monthly Small Business Breakfast Club on the third Thursday of each month, and focuses on topics from mobile media to applying for SBA loans.
-The Chamber also hosts two large functions each year: Annual Meeting (late winter) and Mid-Year (late summer).
-The Annual Meeting is a seated dinner featuring a notable keynote speaker and the presentation of community awards.
-Mid-Year is a laid-back end-of-summer get-together and is held each year at a unique Athens venue.
-Past locations include the Georgia Museum of Art, Special Collections Library and the Butts-Mehre indoor practice facility.
+The Small Business Committee, which started in 2014, hosts a monthly Small Business Breakfast Club on the third Thursday of each month, and focuses on topics from corporate culture to managing millennials.
+The Chamber has seven active, vibrant committees that exist to provide meaningful opportunities for Chamber Members.
+Additionally, the Chamber hosts several major fundraisers each year and collaborates with other Chambers of Commerce to host legislative events and special events with the Georgia Chamber of Commerce.